Poached Eggs with Gouda on Toast

 - Salt, pepper and dill were added for the final touch.
 Dill + Eggs = Goodness.

 Be sure to try out different combinations of cheese, breads, and seasonings.
-Once you master the poached egg, you’ll find your mind swirling with ideas for recipes of how to incorporate them.
-I did a quick search over at CookingLight.com and found a slew of great recipes featuring poached eggs.
+Once you master the poached egg, you’ll find your mind swirling with ideas for recipes of how to incorporate them into other dishes, and not just those for breakfast!

 - 2 fresh eggs